JuliaMath/Polynomials.jl/docs/src/index.md

 As of version `v3.0.0` Julia version `1.6` or higher is required.

-The package can then be loaded into the current session using
+The package can then be loaded into the current session through

 ```julia
 using Polynomials